 - All stored block data is 100% encrypted 100% of the time according to a password using AES-128 or AES-256

-- All stored block data and header is 100% authenticated 100% of the time according to the password using HMAC-SHA256
+- All stored block data and header is 100% integrity checked 100% of the time according to the password using HMAC-SHA256

-- Passwords may be changed at any time
+- Passwords may be changed instantly at any time for ‘re-keying’ or ‘key rotation’.

 - Encryption levels may be selected – strong or regular for export compliance.
 Future versions will provide more

-- Fast full-file hashing of either encrypted or unencrypted blocks for content and integrity checking is provided
+- Fast full-file hashing or ‘fingerprinting’ of either encrypted or unencrypted blocks provides strong content and integrity checking

 - Optional signing ensures a guaranteed overall file content; backups are therefore authenticated and safe from external modification